top of page

 Neighborhood 3

 The campus, while set in the Bronx, feels like a suburban setting with plenty of trees and greenery.
-Visitors often can forget they are in the middle of a city until hearing an occasional horn or siren from outside the gate.
+Visitors often forget they are in the middle of a city until hearing an occasional horn or siren from outside the gate.
 The University also boasts an impressive church built in 1845.
+The church contains the old altar from the current St. Patrick's Cathedral as well as stained glass windows given to the university by King Louis Philippe I of France.

 The campus borders the New York Botanical Garden, with the Bronx Zoo located just a few blocks from campus.
-Visitors to the area looking for places to eat during their trip to Fordham should head over to Arthur Avenue where several fantastic Italian restaurants can be found in addition to some great bakeries.
-A few of my favorite restaurants include Enzo’s, Roberto’s, Antonio’s and Tra Di Noi.
+Visitors to the area looking for places to eat during their trip to Fordham should head over to Arthur Avenue where several fantastic Italian restaurants can be found in addition to some great bakeries and Italian delis.
+A few of my favorites restaurants include Enzo’s, Roberto’s, Antonio’s, Mario’s and Tra Di Noi.

 Fans 3